jugglinmike/command-the-command-line/src/material/about-course/index.md

 [VirtualBox](https://www.virtualbox.org/),
 [Vagrant](https://www.vagrantup.com/), and [Ubuntu](http://www.ubuntu.com/),
-students can complete the exercises in a purpose-built Unix-like environment using their personal computer and at no charge.
+students can complete the exercises in a purpose-built Unix-like environment using their personal computer and at no charge. :chapter:setup: includes instructions for installing these tools.

 The default user account in the exercise environment is named "speaker", and it is configured to use the Bash shell.
 Administrative access requires a password,